 “Cash still talks, but it’s a very short-lived advantage and certainly not a unique advantage for a given industry,” said Barry L. Brown, president of a Florida-based consulting firm.
 “Employers this year are looking at flexible work schedules and better work-life balance.
 Being able to enjoy time with the family or pursuing a favorite hobby is a powerful consideration for job seekers.
 From the employer’s side, it’s a good, cost-effective tool to attract and retain good employees.”

-Adaptable work environments have been made possible in many cases by the rise in technology.
-Employees who are connected to the office via the Internet, PDAs and web-based software can be productive from just about anywhere in the world now, and technological evolution will only make the process easier 10 years down the road.
+Adaptable work environments have been made possible in many cases by technology.
+Employees who are connected to the office via the Internet, Smart Phones, and web-based software can be productive from just about anywhere in the world, and the continued technological evolution will only make the process easier and easier.

-“If someone working for me needs to stay home to take care of the kids, the dog, whatever, and they want to work from there, they can access most of the information and files they need and actually work on their office computers from home” said Charles Cowan, Ph.D.
+“If someone working for me needs to stay home to take care of the kids, the dog, whatever, and they want to work from there, they can access most of the information and files they need and be very productive from home” said Charles Cowan, Ph.D.
 “I think you’ll continue to see more people telecommuting – technology has made it much easier to do.
-And in the future, you’ll see more networked firms – firms that are five or 10 individuals in different cities who want to be united in their approach to a sale and can look like a larger centralized company.”
+And you’ll see more networked firms – firms that are five or 10 individuals in different cities who want to be united in their approach to a sale and can look like a larger centralized company.”

 Show Me the Money